robots4life/luscious-lucia/username-password-prisma-sqlite/README.md

 		// https://kit.svelte.dev/docs/load#redirects
 		// make sure you don't throw inside a try/catch block!
 		// throw redirect(302, '/');
-	}
+		// if we want the load function to run and the page to be re-rendered after
+		// the form action has complete we omit the redirect and handle further logic in the load function }
 } satisfies Actions;
 ```